sigmaray/pyqtsnake/README.md

 ```
 python snake.py
 ```
+In Windows you can double click launch_snake.bat

 ## How to run game rendered with canvas
 ```
 python snakeg.py
 ```
+In Windows you can double click launch_snakeg.bat

 ## How to launch game using docker compose